Edison, New Jersey: 21st century

 Edison has been one of the fastest-growing municipalities in New Jersey.
 As of the 2000 United States census, it was the fifth most-populated municipality in the state, after the cities of Newark, Jersey City, Paterson, and Elizabeth.

 Edison is primarily a middle-class community with more than 75 ethnic communities represented.
-Edison has a large Jewish community next to Highland Park, with multiple synagogues located in Edison.
-Edison also has a growing Indian community and a number of temples serving the religious needs of the community.
+Edison has a large Jewish community near Highland Park, with multiple synagogues.
+Edison also has a growing Indian community and some temples that serve its religious needs.
 Reflecting the number of Edison's residents from India and China, the township has sister city arrangements with Shijiazhuang, China, and Baroda, India.

 Edison was ranked the 28th most-livable small city in the United States by CNN Money magazine, and second in New Jersey in 2006 in Money magazine's "Best Places To Live".
 In 2008, two years later, Money ranked the township 35th out of the top 100 places to live in the United States.
 In the 2006 survey of America's Safest Cities, the township was ranked 23rd, out of 371 cities included nationwide, in the 13th annual Morgan Quitno survey.
 In 2009, Edison was ranked as one of "America's 10 Best Places to Grow Up" by U.S. News & World Report.
-The rankings focused on low crime, strong schools, green spaces, and abundance of recreational activities.
+The rankings focused on low crime, strong schools, green spaces, and an abundance of recreational activities.
 In 2014, parenting.com ranked Edison as the top safest city in America.